IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 Do the same, this time starting at the target system and drawing a connector to A_Cusomter Account Services.
 By default these connectors can remain unnamed.
 But often it is a good idea to describe the interaction associated with that connector.
 If the description is short, you can just use that for the name.

-Select the connector between Restricted Account View and target system and name it *Customer Inquiry*, and similarly name the other connector, *Customer Data Management*.
+Select the connector between A_Restricted Account Viewer and target system and name it *Customer Inquiry*, and similarly name the other connector, *Customer Data Management*.
 By selecting a connector, you can grab and drag the "yellow" dot to reposition the text relative to the connector line.

 ![Named connectors](./images/SCD_first_connectors.png)

-To fill this out you can optionally add the following additional actors to the diagram along with connectors.
+To further fill out this diagram, you can optionally add the following additional actors to the diagram along with connectors.

 | Actor Type | Actor Name                         | Actor Description                                            | Connector Name            |
 | ---------- | ---------------------------------- | ------------------------------------------------------------ | ------------------------- |